 By definition, disruptive technology is an innovation that significantly alters the way that consumers, industries, or businesses operate.
-Disruptive technology is gradually changing the face of healthcare as we know it – as it evolves technology that eases many pain points for patients and healthcare professionals.
+Disruptive technology is gradually changing the face of healthcare and technology as we know it – as it evolves technology that eases many pain points for patients and healthcare professionals.
 For example, big data (a collection of data that is huge in volume, and continues to grow aggressively with time) is helping healthcare organizations identify patterns and stay better equipped by helping them study the past data and align it with their present and future needs.
 Big data, along with other new technologies such as VR, robotics, and AI (artificial intelligence) are having such a huge impact on the healthcare industry that surviving without them seems almost impossible now.

 These new technologies are going beyond just helping healthcare professionals – they’re promoting the overall wellness of the general population.
 For example, wearable devices are helping people track how many calories they’re burning, how much exercise they’re getting, what are the oxygen levels in their body, and more.
 This helps create an environment of prevention instead of treatment.
 It also allows for faster communication, better data analysis, convenience, etc.

 Outlined in this article, we take a closer look at what is disruptive technology in healthcare and how it affects the quality of diagnostics, treatments and delivery of care in the future.

 3D printing has shown enormous potential in healthcare.
 3D printing as a technology is evolving rapidly reducing the costs of manufacturing (or, well, printing) prototypes, prosthetics, skin and tissue, and more.